Estimated reading time: 6 minutes

 - Java is a programming language used within a development environment called Eclipse, which was developed by Google.
 This is used to build Android apps.

-Cross-platform development.
-Through cross-platform development, programmers can write code once and produce installation files for all three platforms: iOS, Android, and Windows.
-This can save time as code does not have to be written three times (one for iOS, one for Android, one for Windows).
+Through cross-platform development, developers can write code once and produce installation files for both iOS and Android.
+This can save time as code does not have to be written twice (one for iOS and one for Android).

 However, the shared code in cross-platform development is not 100%.
-In actuality, 60-70% of the written code can be used for three platforms, while the remaining 40-30% often need to developed natively, depending on the app’s functionality and complexity—and more often pertaining to the app’s user interface.
+In reality, 60-70% of the written code can be used for both platforms, while the remaining 40-30% often need to be developed natively, depending on the app’s functionality and complexity—and more often pertaining to the app’s user interface.

-There are various different cross-platform development tools that can be uses.
-Some of the most known include:
+There are various different cross-platform development tools that can be used.
+Some of the most commonly used include:

 Choosing between cross-platform or native development.
 Which tool best suits your app project?
 It depends on many factors, including: